 If you're looking for anime similar to Chaika: The Coffin Princess, you might like these titles.
-All recommendations are made by Anime-Planet users like you!

 The god Mauser delivered unto a world of magic a prophecy: if the Scrapped Princess is allowed to live, she will destroy the entire world.
 But the knight who was to kill her could not end the life of a newborn child, and so she lived.
 Fifteen years later, her adopted brother and sister have sworn to protect her, and together they travel from town to town, searching for a life she can't have.